albar965/littlenavmap-manual/en/MENUS.md

 #### Logbook Search {#logbook-search}

-Raise the dock window `Search` and the tab `Logbook` where you can edit, add delete and seach logbook entries.
+Raise the dock window `Search` and the tab `Logbook` where you can edit, add delete and search logbook entries.

 #### Show Statistics {#logbook-statistics}